cosinekitty/sapphire/Chaops.md

 ### Memory

 The section labeled MEMORY allows you to select one of 16 memory cells with addresses numbered 0..15.
+You can then store/recall the state of the chaos module to the right at any time.
+This allows you to create repetitive chaotic control signals, or to restart a known state for reproducible results.

 Immediately below the MEMORY label, from left to right, are a CV input port, a smaller attenuverter knob, and a larger manual selector knob.
 Turning the selector knob changes the active memory cell address, as reflected in the LED display.